dgroomes/grpc-playground/go/README.md

 I'm still very early on my Go learning.
 I don't understand the generated code.
 There are some peculiarities.
 It looks like there is a lot of explanation in this [GH issue discussion](https://github.com/grpc/grpc-go/issues/3794).

+# Wish List

+General clean-ups, TODOs and things I wish to implement for this project:

+* [x] DONE (my main learning is that the module name given by go.mod becomes part of the Go import path) Figure out how to codegen the package name to be "rpc".
+Right now, it's generating as "main" and I'm changing it by hand to "rpc".